 If a district deems a student “impractical to transport” and does not provide busing, parents can receive a payment of $250 at the end of the school year as compensation for alternative transportation costs.

-Neighborhood schools are funded by local, state and federal tax dollars at an average rate of $10,850 per student.
+Neighborhood schools are funded by local, state and federal tax dollars.
 Schools can also receive grants and corporate sponsorships.

 All students living within the borders of the school district are entitled to attend and do not need to submit an application.
 Parents may be required to provide certain documentation, such as the student’s birth certificate, to sign their student up.